justsaykk/ssfminiproject/README.md

     - Users will be redirected to their profile page.
 Duplicated entries will skip all the above steps upon submission and enter profile page

 ### Profile Page
-1. This is a page where users will be able to view the drinks that was added to their profile
+1. This is a page where users will be able to view the drinks that was added to their profile.
-2. Users can view the drink details
+2. Users can view the drink details.
-3. Users can delete the drink from their profile
+3. Users can delete the drink from their profile.
-4. Users can edit their profile details
+4. Users can edit their profile details.
-5. Users will be able to see their profile picture, name, email and country of residence
+5. Users will be able to see their profile picture, name, email and country of residence.
-6. If users have no drinks in their profile, a button to browse drinks will be in place
+6. If users have no drinks in their profile, a button to browse drinks will be in place.
+7. Users will be able to delete their profile.

 ### Edit Profile Page
-1. The previous information has been autofilled
+1. The previous information has been autofilled.
-2. Only the name cannot be edited
+2. Only the name cannot be edited.
 3. Upon submission:
-    - Hidden fields will capture old values
+    - Hidden fields will capture old values.
-    - The service will compare old and new values from individual fields
+    - The service will compare old and new values from individual fields.
-    - The service will update if old value != new value
+    - The service will update if old value != new value.

 ### Error Handling
 1. 404 Errors have its own cute ghostly page (credits to [Diogo Gomes](https://codepen.io/diogo_ml_gomes/pen/PyWdLb)).